codeclimate/codeclimate-rubocop/config/contents/style/mutable_constant.md

 positives.
 Luckily, there is no harm in freezing an already frozen object.

+NOTE: Regexp and Range literals are frozen objects since Ruby 3.0.

 ### Example: EnforcedStyle: literals (default)
     # bad
     CONST = [1, 2, 3]